 4.1.
-As the Council moves towards being a "Commissioning Council", ESAR as one of the Council's new Alternative Service Delivery Vehicles (ASDVs) is key to the delivery of a range of services and "outcomes" for local residents, in particular Outcome Five "People Live Well & For Longer" and it is important to ensure that these are achieved through the ongoing monitoring of the Contract.
+As the Council continues to move towards being a "Commissioning Council", ESAR as one of the Council's Alternative Service Delivery Vehicles (ASDVs) is key to the delivery of a range of services and "outcomes" for local residents, in particular Outcome Five "People Live Well & For Longer" and it is important to ensure that these are achieved through the ongoing monitoring of the Leisure Operating Agreement.